jamesjhs/ESP32IntruderAlarm/README.md

 - The Pi can start, stop, and restart the web service and polling service independently.
 - PM2 supervises the Node web service and restarts it after crashes or reboot.
-- The Cloudflare Tunnel exposes only the Node web service.
+- The Cloudflare Tunnel exposes only the Node web service on local port `3000`.
+- ESP32 nodes post telemetry only to the Python worker on LAN port `1000` at `/espdata`.
 - The polling service continues collecting node health even when the PWA is not open.
 - Shared contracts make it clear which service owns each API route, database table, and background job.